emmajanedrews/base-template/about.md

 Kris Ogilvie
 {: .team-member}

-#### Kris is a lifetime Pacific Northwest resident, and loves helping others succeed through real estate.
-She is the Transaction Guru for Abode Base Real Estate, and is responsible for a lot of the magic that happens behind the scenes!
+Kris is a lifetime Pacific Northwest resident, and loves helping others succeed through real estate. &nbsp;She is the Transaction Guru for Abode Base Real Estate, and is responsible for a lot of the magic that happens behind the scenes!
+{: .team-member}